adambard/learnxinyminutes-docs/solidity.html.markdown

 //  or floats) and for dates
 uint x;

-// with 'constant', the compiler replaces each occurence with the acutal value
+// with 'constant', the compiler replaces each occurrence with the actual value
 // int of 256 bits, cannot be changed after instantiation int constant a = 8;
-int256 constant a = 8; // same effect as line above, here the 256 is explict
+int256 constant a = 8; // same effect as line above, here the 256 is explicit

 // For both int and uint, you can explicitly set space in steps of 8
 // e.g., int8, int16